casper-network/docs/source/docs/casper/dapp-dev-guide/setup-nctl.md

 <img src={useBaseUrl("/image/nctl/nctl_output.png")} alt="nctl_output"/>

+*Note: The default block-time is 32 seconds.
+You can change this value by altering `deploy_delay` in resources/local/config.toml*

 ## Stopping the Network {#stopping-the-network}

 **Step 15.** Although not necessary, you can stop and clean the NCTL setup with the following commands.